Elevation: 8,219 ft

 This peak is not in the book.

+With a prominence of 639 feet, Temple Peak was calculated as the steepest of the 19 peaks in Teton County, Idaho by Tim Worth.
+Rick Baugher has climbed this peak.
+Rick’s trip report follows.
 This mountain is one of several located in the core area of the Big Hole Mountains.
-A quick glance at the Targhee National Forest travel plan map will show the area criss-crossed by motorized routes.
+A quick glance at the Targhee National Forest travel plan map shows the area is crisscrossed by motorized routes.
 Don’t be fooled.
 Most of these are challenging trails only passable to expert riders in dry conditions.
-As always, if in doubt- walk.
+If in doubt, walk.
+USGS Temple Peak